 When taking your dog out to play with others, whether at the dog park, puppy class, or puppy play date, it's your responsibility to actively manage playtime.
 Dog park visits are not the right time or place for you to catch up on social media, respond to work emails, or chat on the phone.
 Almost every scuffle I've seen at dog parks could have been easily prevented if the owners had simply been paying attention and stepped in to manage the play.
 Take advantage of puppy classes to watch and learn when your trainer steps in during play, and ask lots of questions about what body language and behaviors are appropriate.

 It's important to create play breaks PREEMPTIVELY, rather than waiting until a scuffle has already broken out between dogs.
+It's also a good idea to know how to break up a dog fight safely.
 If you're proactive in managing the energy during play, you'll be able to prevent bad play experiences and possible dog fights which can cause lasting physical injury and emotional damage.
 Being engaged with your dog and managing their playtime builds your value in your dog's world and creates stronger positive associations for your dog.